 Many people don’t like written exams so AF6 is ideal if the stress of a written exam is not your thing.
 You have 12 months to complete the three assignments that you submit online – so you never need to go anywhere near an exam hall.

 The CII’s J07 (Supervision in a Regulated Environment) is for people who manage other people.
-This would include T&C supervisors, small business owners, team leaders and managers.
-It looks at generic topics such as communication, employment law, and coaching skills, in addition to the FCA T&C requirements.
-Click here to see the full J07 syllabus.
+This would include T&C supervisors, small business owners, and any team leaders or managers.
+It looks at generic topics such as leadership, communication, employment law, and coaching skills, in addition to the FCA requirements such as SM&CR, Consumer Duty and T&C. Click here to see the full J07 syllabus which changed quite dramatically in summer 2022 when the syllabus was extensively updated.

 AF6 is for people who manage a business (or part of a business), now or in the future.
 Topics include managing risk, the impact of business strategy on risk, governance and oversight, and how leadership impacts on a firm’s culture.
 Click here to see the full AF6 syllabus.